Giant Mountain Wilderness Area New York State.

 Possible Google Penalty

 At the end of the day, Google algorithms may penalize websites if users click through to a link that does not deliver an accurate solution to the user intent.
-My handful of posts ranking on Google prior to my recent mass post purge rank fine as of now but I will scan their performance over the next week to see if Blogging From Paradise suffers from Google penalties.
+My handful of posts ranking on Google prior to my mass post purge ranked fine after the dastardly deletion.

 The Verdict